qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step3.md

 Okay, enough theory.
 Let's deploy our deployment: `kubectl apply -f basic-deployment.yml`{{execute}}

 On this step we created a lot of Kubernetes resources.
 Namely: Deployment, ReplicaSet and Pod.
-Why there are so much resources?
+Why there are so much resources if we only created a single Deployment?
 Let me explain:
 - `Pod`.
 We know what the Pod is.
 It is like a list of containers in a Docker Swarm, but with some peculiarities;
 - `ReplicaSet`.
 A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods.
 So, all of the dirty job made the ReplicaSet.
 But why did we used the Deployment then?
 We used Deployment, because ReplicaSet can't change the image and the Pod template.
 Also, it can permorm the rolling update, for example.
 Again, it just maintain a stable set of replica Pods running at any given time.
 Okay, what is the Deployment job then?
 - `Deployment`.
 A Deployment's purpose is to maintain a set of ReplicaSets.
 For example, we deployed the application version 1.0.0 in a single replica.
 What Kubernetes did?
 It created 1 Deployment object.
 Deployment object spawned 1 ReplicaSet object.
 ReplicaSet spawned 1 Pod.
 If we update the Deployment object (for example, we will change the image to 2.0.0), the Deployment will create a NEW Replicaset.
 The Deployment will scale this new ReplicaSet, so it will create another Pod.
 When the new Pod will be up and running, and healthcheck will be fine, the Deployment will scale down previous ReplicaSet (just scale not delete), and the Pod count will be 1 with a new version.